-What role does the U.S. Constitution play in the area of workplace privacy?
+QUESTION 78 What role does the U.S. Constitution play in the area of workplace privacy?

-- B. It provides legal precedent for physical information security, but not for electronic security - C. It provides contractual protections to members of labor unions, but not to employees at will - D. It provides significant protections to federal and state governments, but not to private-sector employment
+- A. It provides enforcement resources to large employers, but not to small businesses - B. It provides legal precedent for physical information security, but not for electronic security - C. It provides contractual protections to members of labor unions, but not to employees at will - D. It provides significant protections to federal and state governments, but not to private-sector employment